pachterlab/gget/docs/src/en/ref.md

 **Positional argument**
 `species`
 Species for which the FTPs will be fetched in the format genus_species, e.g. homo_sapiens.
+Supports all available vertebrate and invertebrate (plants, fungi, protists, and invertebrate metazoa) genomes from Ensembl, except bacteria.
-Note: Not required when calling flag `--list_species`.
+Note: Not required when using flags `--list_species` or `--list_iv_species`.
 Supported shortcuts: 'human', 'mouse'

 **Optional arguments**